When the air grows chilly and snow blankets the ground, Mother Nature knows how to combat the cold.

 Ouray Hot Springs, Ouray

-The Ouray Hot Springs in Ouray is much bigger and better known, but it recently underwent substantial renovations.
+The Ouray Hot Springs in Ouray is much bigger and better known, but it underwent substantial renovations in the past few years.
+So even if you think you know this hot springs, you might not know it anymore.
 The multi-million dollar project improved the infrastructure, waterfalls and more, as well as added a new bathhouse.

 This hot springs is great for families and features a slide, lap lanes, obstacle course, water volleyball, a diving board and a shallow area with benches for kids.
 It has all kinds of different ways to play and get active while soaking in the minerals of the water.